cengels/potence/docs/docs/Objects/structure.md

   object: The object to perform the structural check on.
   struct: A valid `Structure` object that determines
           the desired shape of the object.
+  exhaustive:
+    description: |
+      If true, the check is exhaustive, that is, all properties of `object` must match a corresponding property on `struct`.
+If either argument contains keys that the other argument does not have, the check fails.

+      This is `false` by default, so the check will succeed even if `struct` has properties that `object` does not, as long as `object` has all properties of `struct`.
+    optional: yes
 ---
 ## Syntax